Tiered vs Flat-Rate Subscription Database Design

 The idempotency_key must be derived from subscription_id + plan_change_timestamp + direction.

 Commit the transaction only after all line items are persisted.
-Emit a domain event (SubscriptionPlanChanged) to downstream ledger services.
+Emit a SubscriptionPlanChanged event to downstream ledger services.

 Implementation Patterns